Youth employment law summary

 Important reminder

-FindWork connects students and businesses.
-Employment arrangements are made directly between those parties.
+FindWork connects students and businesses — employment arrangements are made directly between those parties.
 Before accepting a role, confirm pay rates, duties, supervision, and workplace safety requirements.

 Core rules to check before starting work

-• Minimum age and local restrictions: rules can vary by state/territory and by industry.
+Rules can vary by state/territory and by industry.

-• Allowed hours: there can be limits for school days, school weeks, and late-night work.
+There can be limits for school days, school weeks, and late-night work.

-• Breaks and supervision: young workers must have safe conditions and appropriate supervision.
+Young workers must have safe conditions and appropriate supervision.

-• Pay and entitlements: rates depend on awards, classification, age, and role duties.
+Rates depend on awards, classification, age, and role duties.

-• Workplace safety: employers must provide training, safe systems, and protective measures where required.
+Employers must provide training, safe systems, and protective measures where required.

-Official resources (Fair Work and related)
+Official resources

 Use official sources to confirm current obligations and pay rates: